-The other camera (a Phantom 7.1) viewed a tangential, small-field view of a ~25 cm poloidal section of the edge just above the outer midplane of the plasma.
+The other camera (a Phantom 7.1) viewed a tangential,

+small-field view of a ~25 cm poloidal section of the edge just above the outer midplane of the plasma.
 The pitch angle of the magnetic field in the viewing region of this tangential edge camera was selected so that the visible light emission was viewed along the direction of the local magnetic field line.
-In this way "end-on" images of the field-aligned edge structure and filaments were obtained.
-In addition, a non-perturbing deuterium gas puff (~10 Torr l/s)

-was added in the field of view of the small-field camera to further localize the emitting region to a ~20 cm length along the line of sight and also increase the contrast and brightness of the $D{\alpha}$ line emission which was selected with a narrowband interference filter.
-Degas 2 simulation of the $D{\alpha}$ emission in this diagnostic setup indicates that the spatial structure of the emitting neutral cloud captured in the camera images reflects the structure of the plasma, despite a non-linear dependence of the emission on the electron density and temperature of this plasma.
-Further details of this gas puff imaging (GPI) diagnostic, as well as of the non-perturbing condition of the gas puff itself, can be seen in Refs.
-25-26.
+In this way, "end-on" images of the field-aligned edge structure and filaments were obtained.
+In addition, a nonperturbing deuterium gas puff (~ 10 Torr 1/s) was added in the field of view of the small-field camera to further localize the emitting region to an ~20 cm length along the line of sight and also increase the contrast and brightness of the D{α} line emission which was selected with a narrowband interference filter.
+Degas 2 simulation of the D{α} emission in this diagnostic setup indicates that the spatial structure of the emitting neutral cloud captured in the camera images reflects the structure of the plasma, despite a nonlinear dependence of the emission on the electron density and temperature of this plasma.24 Further details of this gas puff imaging (GPI) diagnostic, as well as of the nonperturbing condition of the gas puff itself, can be seen in Refs.
+25 and 26.

-The $D{\alpha}$ emission seen by the small-field camera, integrated over the whole image, was used to define the ELM burst time (tELM) as the time when this time series crosses a pre-determined threshold level.
-This signal (with ~120 kHz sampling rate) has a faster response time to the ELM onset than the traditional lower divertor $D{\alpha}$ emission generally used in the literature.
-Finally, even though the cameras were run independently with no frame synchronization, the overlapping fields of view were employed to maintain a crossreference between the two independent time bases and correct for any slow time drifts between them.
+The D{α} emission seen by the small-field camera, integrated over the whole image, was used to define the ELM burst time ($t{\rm ELM}$) as the time when this time series crosses a predetermined threshold level.
+This signal (with ~120 kHz sampling rate) has a faster response time to the ELM onset than the traditional lower divertor D{α} emission generally used in literature.
+Finally, even though the cameras were run independently with no frame synchronization, the overlapping fields of view were employed to maintain a cross-reference between the two independent time bases and correct for any slow time drifts between them.